-Section 5.09 Planning time frame.
+Section 5.09 Planning time frame as per Florida Statute requirement.

-The time frame for planning used in this ordinance is through the year 2030 with a five year time frame for the capital improvements element starting with the County budget year beginning October 1, 2009.
+The time frame for planning shall be as per Florida Statue. used in this ordinance is through the year 2030 with a five year time frame for the capital improvements element starting with the County budget year beginning October 1, 2009.???